Sustainability assessment using multimodal AI agents: Estimating EI from Domain-Specific Textual Features

-To estimate the EI of an input object, more precisely, to approximate the function $f$ that maps the attributes of an input (e.g., technology node, memory, battery capacity) to its CF, we introduce a kNN weighted Gaussian estimator (see Methods).
-Fig.~\ref{fig:main_3}b shows a t-distributed stochastic neighbor embedding (t-SNE) visualization of the feature space showing clusters of similar products.
-For a given input, the model identifies its five nearest neighbors in the training set and fits a Gaussian distribution to their reported CFs, weighting each neighbor by its attribute completeness (see Methods).
-The mean of this distribution provides the estimated EI, while the standard deviation captures epistemic uncertainty due to input sparsity and similarity.
+To estimate the EI of an input object, we introduce a weighted k-nearest neighbors (k-NN) estimator with data availability-aware weighting schemes (see Supplementary~4) that explicitly handle the incomplete data typical of real-world products, providing both point estimates and interpretable uncertainty bounds.
+Figure~3b shows a t-distributed stochastic neighbor embedding (t-SNE) visualization of the feature space, revealing natural clusters of similar products.
+For a given query product, the estimator identifies $k$ nearest neighbors using Euclidean distance, assigns data availability-aware weights to each neighbor based on attribute completeness, and fits a Gaussian distribution to the neighbors' carbon footprints.
+The mean provides the point estimate, while the standard deviation captures epistemic uncertainty due to data sparsity, missing attributes, and variance among similar products.
 Unlike black-box deep learning models, this estimator is explicitly designed to meet the explainability and traceability standards of LCA.
-The nearest neighbors can be verified to understand if they are representative, and the distribution provides uncertainty bounds based on empirical data of what it takes to produce similar products.
+Practitioners can inspect the retrieved nearest neighbors to verify their representativeness (Fig.~3b), and the distribution provides uncertainty bounds based on empirical data of what it takes to produce similar products.